freebsd/freebsd-src/docs/GettingStarted.rst

 symptom is an error about cyclic dependencies.
 We recommend upgrading to a newer version of Gold.

-**Clang 3.0 with libstdc++ 4.7.x**: a few Linux distributions (Ubuntu 12.10, Fedora 17) have both Clang 3.0 and libstdc++ 4.7 in their repositories.
-Clang 3.0 does not implement a few builtins that are used in this library.
-We recommend using the system GCC to compile LLVM and Clang in this case.

-**Clang 3.0 on Mageia 2**.
-There's a packaging issue: Clang can not find at least some (``cxxabi.h``) libstdc++ headers.

-**Clang in C++11 mode and libstdc++ 4.7.2**.
-This version of libstdc++ contained `a bug <http://gcc.gnu.org/bugzilla/show_bug.cgi?id=53841>`__ which causes Clang to refuse to compile condition_variable header file.
-At the time of writing, this breaks LLD build.

 Getting a Modern Host C++ Toolchain
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This section mostly applies to Linux and older BSDs.
 On Mac OS X, you should have a sufficiently modern Xcode, or you will likely need to upgrade until you do.
-On Windows, just use Visual Studio 2013 as the host compiler, it is explicitly supported and widely available.
+Windows does not have a "system compiler", so you must install either Visual Studio 2015 or a recent version of mingw64.
 FreeBSD 10.0 and newer have a modern Clang as the system compiler.

 However, some Linux distributions and some other or older BSDs sometimes have